Examples for Super Secret Secret Squirrel go here.

 - When Granny notices the two dogs, she demands that they do something to the wolf.
-The examples she gives are biting him, scratching him, or peeing on him.
+"Bite him, scratch him, pee on him, anything!"

 - The ending, where Red, the two dogs, the wolf, and Granny all sit down to eat dog food while informing the audience that they lived happily ever after.

 - Little Dog attempts to lure the cat away by hiding behind some cardboard boxes and using a cat hand puppet to tell the cat that there's some food in the next alley.
 Little Dog inexplicably falls for his own trick and runs to the alley.
 When he finds no food in the alley, he angrily calls the cat puppet a liar, forgetting that it was his own lie to try and deceive the cat.

 - During the training montage, instead of eating raw eggs, Little Dog eats the eggshells.